ric355/UltiboAutoUploader/README.md

 # Ultibo Auto Uploader

+This app is used to prod a Raspberry Pi running an Ultibo application into updating itself.
-This app contains a web server and uses a telnet session to prod the Raspberry Pi, running an Ultibo application with the ShellUpdate unit enabled, into downloading and installing a new kernel.
+It contains a web server and uses a telnet session to communicate with the Ultibo application running on the Pi.
+The application must be compiled with the ShellUpdate unit enabled as it uses this method to trigger the download.

 Note this application is not intended to replace a proper telnet session.
 It is only intended to provide for kernel updating or rebooting the device.

 The Pi must be configured with a SHELL_UPDATE_HTTP_SERVER= setting in cmdline.txt